-Relationships Australia WA's education team have developed a range of tips to help support you during difficult times.
+Relationships Australia WA's education team has developed a range of tips to help support you during difficult times.
 As a free resource, we encourage you to share this with your community.

-Are you going through the breakdown of a love relationship?
+Are you going through the breakdown of a love relationship - a separation, divorce or the ending of a significant long term relationship?
 If so, you are probably finding it a challenge, one way or another.
 You may be experiencing hurt, anger, fear, confusion or loneliness.
-Perhaps you are feeling guilt or other intense emotions.
+Maybe you are feeling guilt or other intense emotions.
 This is natural and to be expected.